JetBrains/junie-guidelines/README.md

 ## How to use the guidelines in Junie?
-You can specify your coding style, best practices, and general preferences by specifying the guidelines in `.junie/guidelines.md` file so that Junie would follow these guidelines while generating code.
+You can specify your coding style, best practices, and general preferences by specifying the guidelines in `.junie/guidelines.md` file so that Junie will follow these guidelines while generating code.

 ## Table Of Contents